 The gift certificate decreed that the house should be a place for cultural activities, enhancing the town’s art and culture life, by housing an art museum, exhibition rooms and an artist residency, in addition to providing a venue for concerts.
 Hafnarborg – the Hafnarfjörður Centre of Culture and Fine Art, was formally inaugurated on May 21st 1988.
 By that time, an extension had been added to the building, designed by architect Ingimar H. Ingimarsson.

 The mission of Hafnarborg – the Hafnarfjörður Centre of Culture and Fine Art is to maintain dynamic and ambitious cultural functions, thereby creating grounds for diverse cultural life in the town.
 Hafnarborg therefore preserves Hafnarfjörður’s art collection, being responsible for research into and exhibitions of said collection for the benefit of the town’s guests and residents, as well as ensuring that this heritage continues to be a prominent part of Icelandic culture and art history.
 In addition, Hafnarborg runs an international artist-in-residence programme.

-Hafnarborg operates in accordance with the charter and cultural policy of Hafnarfjörður, Icelandic museum laws, and the protocol of ICOM – The International Council of Museums.
+Hafnarborg operates in accordance with the charter and cultural policy of Hafnarfjörður, Icelandic museum laws, and the protocol of ICOM – the International Council of Museums.

 Exhibitions and events should reflect contemporary trends and movements, promoting significant works and happenings at each given time.

-Áslaug Íris Friðjónsdóttir
+Áslaug Íris Friðjónsdóttir – on leave

-Unnur Mjöll S. Leifsdóttir
+Unnur Mjöll S. Leifsdóttir – on leave

 Board of Hafnarborg